firstrally/node-firstrally/README.md

 ## Real-time Data

 Most users will want to use this API wrapper to subscribe to real-time data streams.
 First Rally monitors hundreds of streams from dozens of exchanges.
-Streams are identified using the following system:
+Streams are identified using the following naming scheme:

 ```
 exchange_id/base_currency/secondary_currency